allanaz/constituent-management-api/README.md

-#Constituent Management API
+# Constituent Management API

 ## Description

 I used [Nest](https://github.com/nestjs/nest) and [Prisma](https://www.prisma.io) to build this API to interact with constituent data.
+Pretty much all of the relevant code is in `src/constituent`, except for the data model which is defined in `prisma/schema.prisma`.
+The data is stored in an SQLite database file found in `prisma/dev.db`.

 ## Project setup